elbywan/normaliz/README.md

 }
 // Note: payload can also be an array of items.

 const entities = normaliz(payload, {
-  /* Required fields */
   entity: 'items',
   schema: [
-    // An 'item' includes
+    // An 'item' contains:
-    // a post
-    'post',
+    // - a post, stored under the 'posts' key… ['post', { mapping: 'posts' }]
-    // a list of users
+    // - and a list of users.
-    [ 'users', [
+    [ 'users',
-      // An 'item.user' includes
+      [
-      // a list of comments
+        // An 'item.user' contains a list of comments.
-      'comments'
-    ]]
+        // A comment has a custom id value made with the concatenation of the  'id' and the 'sub_id' fields.
+        [ 'comments', { key: comment => comment.id + ' - ' + comment.sub_id } ]
       ],
-  /* Optional fields */
-  mappings: {
-    // The 'items.post' field refers to the 'posts' entity
-    post: 'posts'
-  },
+      // Use the 'userId' field as the key instead of the default ('id' field).
-  keys: {
+      { key: 'userId' }
-    // The 'users' entity has an id field named 'userId'
-    users: 'userId',
-    // Custom id for comments
-    comments: comment => comment.id + ' - ' + comment.sub_id
-  },
+    ]
+  ],
   // If the payload belongs to an existing entity pointed out by its id
   from: {
     itemsContainer: 'container_1'